 1. Modern HR focuses on empathy

-The new-age HR looks beyond the workplace to understand the why behind an employee’s behavior.
+The new-age HR looks beyond the workplace to understand the why behind an employee’s behaviour.
 They focus on turning the workplace into a place where people feel supported – not just by their team members, but also the organization as a whole.
 This would include offering employees resources and policies that benefit them in the time of need and making sure they understand them clearly.

 So instead of only performance-based policies, CEOs need to understand that modern HR looks into the psychology of employees.
 After all, who we all are at home, is who we bring to the office and it impacts our work in many ways.

 Simply put, the role of HR professionals now also includes being an employee advocate.
+Modern HR best practices are also changing to focus on empathy.

 2. Modern HR is agile

 No matter what industry your business is in, it is bound to change over time.
 These changes don’t just impact your business policies, but also require your employees to build newer skill sets and adapt to the new industry best practices.
-According to Gartner HR, organization drag slows this change as 64% of employees wait to be told what to do next during the change.
+According to Gartner HR, organization drag slows this change as 64% of employees waits to be told what to do next during the change.

 The role of the modern HR is to create an efficient and fast-moving workplace.
 That’s why they now focus on metrics that go beyond the usual deployment KPIs, to look into the employee adoption rate when implementing a change.

 This includes identifying which teams will be impacted the most by a change and conducting workshops, panel discussions and one-to-one meetings to make the transition easier.
 And at the same time, ensuring that employees are enabled to take independent, data-driven decisions when required.
+It is also one of the important modern HR best practices.

 Want to know why agile HR is so important?
 Read here.